wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Integrate links to train video and wiki page

 Update 1.5.0
-- [x] Add voice translation with encoders english, russian
+- [x] Add voice translation with encoders, vocoder english, russian and synthesis english model
 - [x] Add synthesys audio from text with voice clone from another audio
 - [x] Create hub for voice cloning languages models (or download all default models)
 - [x] Add face swap module for deepfake on video/photo from one photo face